darraghogorman37/Milestone-Project-1/README.md

 11. Map on "Home" page and gym address located on footer of each page.
 12. Contact details on the footer of each webpage.

+### Wireframes

+A series of wireframes were produced prior to coding to assist with the project development.
+These can be found in the project repository (MILESTONE-PROJECT-1/wireframes.pdf) or can be accessed from https://github.com/darraghogorman37/Milestone-Project-1/blob/cd84c7c647a8ff781902cb82f42f6fa4a5d28c6a/wireframes.pdf.

 ## Features